Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Band That Tried to Fight and Lost / 1990s Prophets

-In 1995, Pearl Jam was arguably the biggest rock band in America.
-They tried to tour without Ticketmaster.
-They couldn't.
-Most major venues had exclusive contracts.
-The DOJ investigated but didn't act.
-Pearl Jam eventually returned to Ticketmaster.
-They were right about everything 30 years early.
+In 1995, arguably the biggest rock band in America.
+Tried to tour without Ticketmaster and got wrecked.
+Most major venues already had exclusive contracts.
+The DOJ investigated, shrugged, did nothing.
+Pearl Jam gave up and went back.
+They were right about everything.
+Thirty years too early.

 It's a monopoly, and we want no part of it.